 MoLeg Update: Medicaid Expansion

-Adding language to “defund” Planned Parenthood — which really means blocking thousands of Medicaid patients from getting essential care like birth control, cancer screenings, and STI testing at Planned Parenthood health centers.
-The data is clear: When politicians block patients from Planned Parenthood, fewer patients get the care they need.
+“Defund” Attacks on Planned Parenthood Patients: The budget for the Department of Health and Senior Services (House Bill 10) includes language attempting to “defund” Planned Parenthood — which we know really means blocking the thousands of patients who rely on Medicaid from accessing vital preventive care like birth control, cancer screenings, and STI testing at Planned Parenthood.
+The data is clear: when lawmakers block patients from Planned Parenthood, fewer patients get the care they need.

 🏳️⚧️ Protect Trans Kids: Stop the Trans Youth Athlete Ban